nt76022/hugo/content/posts/2025/Why Productivity Is Snake Oil.md

 ---
-title : Why Productivity Is Snake Oil
+title: "Why Productivity Is Snake Oil"
-athur: Casey Robinson
-date: 2025-8-4
+date: 2025-07-16
+tags: ["productivity", "reflection", "writing"]
+categories: ["self-improvement"]
+draft: false
 ---

 The definition of productivity (such as time, labor, or materials) is to produce a desired outcome, output, or result.
 But why do I say it's snake oil?

 It’s unmeasured and undefined.
 What most people call productivity is really just busywork.
 We measure it in quantity before quality—and there’s a big difference.